ballsbs2/code-challenge/README.md

 # code-challenge

-Welcome to the Social Station Coding Challenge the following exercise allows you to show us what your made of.
+Welcome to the Social Station Coding Challenge.
 There are no right answers here so feel free to build this challenge as you want there are a few system level requirements and a some tests that need to pass but the rest is up to you.